 Patron of Puerto Rico

 The primary patron of Puerto Rico is Saint John the Baptist (San Juan is the capital).
 I am uncertain as to why he was selected to be the patron of Boriken but it is fitting.
 Puerto Rico was “discovered” by Christopher Columbus on his second voyage and has since been known as the gateway to the Caribbean or Indies.
 To me, John’s role as the herald of the Lamb is similar in nature.
 John’s preaching of repentance is, in essence, a gateway to Christ.

 Fulton Sheen just plain rocks!
 As an avid listener to Catholic radio I could not avoid hearing the rebroadcasts of his talks.
 But it was after reading Life of Christ that I knew Bishop Sheen would play a pivotal role in my re-formation as a Catholic and my inspiration for blogging and evangelizing.

 It is to Bishop Sheen that I look to for consistent and explanations of our Faith that are both simple yet rich with theology and love.
 Bishop Sheen was the first televangelist and was around before and after Vatican I, which means he was present when the culture of death was beginning to take a stranglehold on our great nation.

-Won’t you all join me in praying for his cause?
+Please join me in praying for his cause.